DTIGitOne/acc-nextjs-app/README.md

 The lap will be an mp4 video and the data will be read from the csv tememetry file that is matched to the video.

 In this case i am first developing most of the frontend first before starting to create the server side logic for storing the mp4 files and .csv files.

+#The public folder withh all of the site images is private